dcunited001/dcunited001.github.io/_drafts/metanomics-metaprogramming.md

    the way these docked proteins are put together can influence the expression, the usage of miRNA/piRNA amplification, and the end result}

+- (nanotube + protein) structures for the precipitation and filtration of 3D shapes, by shape type
+  - so, precipitation/filtration of nanotubes of specific sizes,
+    - also can filter proteins, though i think the molecular dynamical aspects of this wouldn't work well for filtering proteins
+  - the filtration & sorting of nanotubes and other nanotech building blocks is one of the most basic required steps for working with nano. you have to build the machines that build the machines.
+    - so, you can blast to create nanotubes of random size, dissolve into solution, then sort by size/etc
+    - everything nano and everything bio is about the exponential energy expense of combatting entropy.
+      - your a la carte illuminati lunacy de jour: this is why shape-shifting lizards are impossible, unless they are beaming shit into your mind. there are no shape shifting in the universe, unless they can harness fusion in their cells... it's impossible because the energy requirements are prohibitive. can't happen. now you can sleep soundly. no space lizards.
+      - now, to slowly step back from the crazy above, nano is about combatting entropy. the smaller the systems and esp the mechanics, the more energy they require when scaled up to the macroscopic.
+        - the smaller the parts, the less heat tolerant they are, so heat tolerance is crucial.
+        - uhh this is like the first time i've thought about nano in 3 years...